sukumarAML/CPlusplus-Programs/README.md

 7. Message passing

 # Practice Problems
- refer to the folder practice for basic practice questions solutions to the problems are available in the solutions folder.
+1. Refer to the folder named "practice" for basic practice questions, solutions to the practice problems are available in the solutions folder.